Pages

 "But she was abandoned; she will die if we don't take care of her!" she said.

-OK, I'm not unreasonable.
+I'm not unreasonable.
 The kitty was roughly only a couple of weeks old, and could barely stand much less walk.

-"OK, but only until she can be adopted out" I sighed.
+"OK, but only until she can be adopted out" I sighed,

 Now, how can you not love that little face?
 Aaaaaaahhhhhhhhhhhhhhhhhhhhhh.